DaveInTucson/Accounts/README.md

 The first step is to replicate more or less the functionality that's already working in the Handlebars version.

-* Implemented depostbalances state, started on accountTransactions state
+* Implemented depostbalances state, displays deposit accounts, balances, and cumulative balances (pending and cleared)
+* Implemented accountTransactions state, display account transactions for a given month
-* Implemented basic transactions display
+  * basic transactions display
-* Added account-link component and account links to transactions display
+  * account links
-* Added status selector and logic to update database
+  * status selector and logic to update database
-* Refactored Ajax logic into AjaxUtilsService, removed some log calls, cleaned up the logic in computeBalances (accounttransactionsstate.js)
-* Refactored transaction annotation logic to simplify balance calculation and account access, bug fixes
-* Created AccountCacheService and refactored AccountTransactionsStateController to use it
-* Added code to rebalance account when status changes, bug fix
+  * balance update when a transaction status changes
-* refactored transaction detail table into its own component
-* Added transaction summary table, bug fixes
+  * transaction summary table
-* added active date navigation to account transaction state
+  * active date navigation
+* global link to deposit balance page
-* added global account selector
+* global account selector

 ### To Do:

+* log DB access error/show system status
+* display negative amounts and balances in red
 * reload button?
-* log DB access error
-* display negative amounts and balances in red
+* do something else when navigating to before first account transaction?
 * testing and bug fixes as necessary

 ## Phase 2